devgeniem/exhale/README.md

         ]
     ],

-    // value have nested elements too, which will get parsed recursively [
+    // You can put nested elements in value too, all of them will be parsed recursively [
         'name' => 'partypack',
         'attributes' => [